 There are many factors that influence people’s purchasing decisions.
+And if you want to know how to improve customer reviews, you must know them all.
 Color, size, durability, and aesthetics help shoppers decide what is and isn’t worth buying, but customer reviews play an especially critical role in the decision-making process.

 Reviews are extremely important to both businesses and customers.
 A vast majority of customers say that their purchasing decisions are influenced by product reviews.
 Thus, by cultivating positive reviews, your business can improve sales.

 Today, there are countless online selling platforms, which means that there are just as many sites, if not more, where people review them.
 They might review the platform itself, or the items sold on that platform.

 Either way, it’s important for eCommerce sellers to be aware of the importance of customer reviews and how to improve them.
 In order to access all of these sites and fully take advantage of what they have to offer, you can become a multi-channel merchant.

 One of the best features that multi-channel merchants have access to is the customer reviews across each of the different platforms they sell through.
 Here are some tips for managing and improving these reviews.

 As a multi-channel merchant, your products will be found on several different eCommerce platforms simultaneously.
 They might also be referenced on external review sites, so it’s important to be aware of and regularly visit these sites in order to read and address your product reviews.

 Some of the most popular review sites are Trustpilot, Yelp, Glassdoor, and ConsumerReports.
 If nothing else, you should consider setting up profiles on these sites at least.

 Keep your profiles consistent on each page, completing them as much as possible, as customers want to be able to learn more about you.
 Your profile is where they can find your contact information, a link to your website, and a description of your business, among other things.
 In essence, this is where you let people know why they should patronize your business.